 Running a study group requires time and resources.
 Before you commit to forming one, ensure there is adequate interest to undertake the effort.
-Before deciding upon timing or format, survey chapter members.
+Before deciding upon timing or format, survey potential members.
 Here are some useful questions to ask:

 - Are you planning to pursue the APTD or CPTD certification are you planning to pursue? - What is your timing for completing the process?
 Within the next three months?
 Six months?
 Nine months?
-One year? - Do you have a specific testing window to take the exam in mind? - Are you interested in participating in a study group? - Do you prefer a face-to-face group or virtual group? - Would you be willing to pay to participate in the study group? - What time of day or day of week would you prefer to meet? - Would you be willing to present on a topic(s) as part of the group? - Would you be willing to take a turn facilitating the group? - What areas of expertise or capabilities would you feel comfortable presenting to the group? - Do you know any subject matter experts (SMEs) who may be willing to present to the group? - Which capabilities are your weakest areas?
+One year? - Do you have a specific testing window to take the exam in mind? - Are you interested in participating in a study group? - Are you a member of a local ATD chapter that might be willing to support a study group? - Do you prefer a face-to-face group or virtual group? - Would you be willing to pay to participate in the study group? - What time of day or day of week would you prefer to meet? - Would you be willing to present on a topic(s) as part of the group? - Would you be willing to take a turn facilitating the group? - What areas of expertise or capabilities would you feel comfortable presenting to the group? - Do you know any subject matter experts (SMEs) who may be willing to present to the group? - Which capabilities are your weakest areas?